Coming Soon: SPR Merch Digital Store

 Basic Wildland Fire Fighter Type 2 Training Course

-This five-day introductory hands-on course will focus on building and developing local capacity for beneficial fire, with a focus on cultural and ecological objectives.
-This training will incorporate hands-on field scenarios, fireline leadership skills, and local fire ecology and fire management.
+This introductory, hands-on course helped LA County participants build and develop local capacity for beneficial fire, with an intentional focus on cultural and ecological objectives.
+This training incorporated hands-on field scenarios, fireline leadership skills, local fire ecology, critical fire weather and cultural competency in fire management.The course was 5 days long and students completed 40-hours of training.

-In this course, participants will learn the basic principles of Wildland Fire Behavior and Wildland Fire Science.
+In this course, participants learned the basic principles of Wildland Fire Behavior and Wildland Fire Science.
 This training course meets the S-130, S-190, and L-180 requirements outlined by the National Wildfire Coordinating Group (NWCG).
 Typically, people take this course because they are pursuing national or state certification for work with wildland fires or are interested in gaining skills and training in prescribed fire and building capacity for community-based burning.
 Successful completion of this course can satisfy prerequisites for more advanced courses and certification.

 S-130 Basic Wildland Firefighter Training (Class & Field Course) - This course is a hands on training providing entry level firefighting skills.
 Students are taken to the field for a day of instruction which included safety orientation, firefighter preparedness, tools, and equipment, firing devices, use of water, suppression, securing the control line, use of maps, hazardous materials, and operating safely.
 This training course will offer the Work Capacity Test (WCT) and shelter deployment skills.